 3.2.
 Educator Evaluation Training and Notification

-3.2.2.
+3.2.1.
+The District will explain the evaluation process and provide comprehensive training and implementation guidance to principals, with follow-up training as needed.
+The assistant superintendents over secondary and elementary education will monitor and enforce compliance and intervene as necessary.3.2.2.
 Principals will explain the evaluation process, provide a copy of the instrument to all assigned educators, and conduct a group meeting to explain the purpose of and answer questions about the evaluation process within thirty days of the start of school.
 Evaluations may not occur prior to this teacher orientation.

 3.2.3.
 Principals shall provide personal notice (verbal or written) to the educator of the evaluation process at least fifteen days prior to the first evaluation.
 No notification is required after the first evaluation.